Iaido: Origins of the name

-The last character, 道, is generally translated into English as the way.
+The last character, 道, is generally translated into English as the way or path.
 The term "iaido" approximately translates into English as "the way of mental presence and immediate reaction", and was popularized by Nakayama Hakudo.

-The term emerged from the general trend to replace the suffix -jutsu (術) ("the art of") with -dō (道) in Japanese martial arts in order to emphasize the philosophical or spiritual aspects of the practice.
+The term emerged from iaijutsu (lit. "the art of mental presence and immediate reaction") and the general trend to replace the suffix -jutsu (術) ("the art of") with -dō (道) in Japanese martial arts in order to emphasize the philosophical or spiritual aspects of the practice.

 Purpose

 Iaido encompasses hundreds of styles of swordsmanship, all of which subscribe to non-combative aims and purposes.
 Iaido is an intrinsic form of Japanese modern budo.

-Iaido is a reflection of the morals of the classical warrior and to build a spiritually harmonious person possessed of high intellect, sensitivity, and resolute will.
+Iaido reflects the moral principles of the classical warrior and aims to cultivate a spiritually balanced individual characterized by intellect, sensitivity, and resolute will.

-Iaido is for the most part performed solo as an issue of kata, executing changed strategies against single or various fanciful rivals.
-Every kata starts and finishes with the sword sheathed.
-Regardless of the sword method, creative ability and concentration are required to maintain the feeling of a genuine battle and to keep the kata new.
-Iaidoka are often expected to practice kendo to maintain the combative spirit.
-It is normal for high-ranking kendoka to hold high rank in iaido as well, and vice versa.
+The practice is primarily performed solo in the form of kata, which involve executing a variety of techniques against one or more imaginary opponents.
+Each kata begins and ends with the sword sheathed.
+Regardless of the specific technique used, imagination and concentration are essential to preserve the sense of a real combat situation and to keep the kata engaging.
+Iaidoka are often encouraged to practice kendo in order to maintain a combative spirit.
+It is common for high-ranking kendoka (practitioners of kendo) to also hold high rank in iaido, and vice versa.

-To perform the kata appropriately, iaidoka likewise learn carriage and development, grip and swing.
-At times iaidoka will practice complementary kata from kendo or kenjutsu.
+To perform the kata appropriately, iaidoka likewise learn carriage, development, grip and swing.
+At times iaidoka will practice complementary katas from kendo or kenjutsu.
 Unlike kendo, iaido practice never involves sparring.